PraneethaML/Weather-App/README.md

 - 401 - Unauthorized.
 External API api key is not granted access
 - 404 - Data not found in the external api service database
 - 429 - Too Many Requests to external api
-- 503 - External service not reachable or status code not
+- 503 - External service not reachable

 # Project Flow Documentation